 Since our inception in April 2020, we have incurred significant operating losses.
 We expect to incur significant expenses and operating losses in the future as we advance the clinical development of our programs.
 In May 2021, we completed our IPO in which we received net proceeds of approximately \$19.8 million.
 On September 28, 2022, we closed a private placement offering, in which we received net proceeds of approximately \$6.3 million.
-As of September 30, 2024, we had cash and cash equivalents of \$1.4 million.
-As and if necessary, we will seek to raise additional funds through various potential sources, such as equity and debt financings or through collaboration, license and development agreements.
+Furthermore, on December 23, 2024, we closed on another private placement offering, in which we received net proceeds of approximately \$14.9 million.
+As of March 31, 2025, we had cash and cash equivalents of approximately \$13.3 million.
+We expect that our cash and cash equivalents at March 31, 2025, along with access to the amount under the Loan Agreement, will enable us to fund our current and planned operating expenses and capital expenditures for at least the next 12 months from the filling of this Quarterly Report.
+We expect that we will need to raise additional funding in the future, in addition to any amounts we are entitled to draw pursuant to the Loan Agreement, and will seek to raise additional funds through various potential sources, such as equity and debt financings or through collaboration, license and development agreements.
 We can give no assurances that we will be able to secure such additional sources of funds to support our operations on acceptable terms or at all, or, if such funds are available to us, that such additional financing will be sufficient to meet our needs.

-Loan and Security Agreement
+Loan Agreement (previously the Loan and Security Agreement)

-On November 13, 2023, we entered into the LSA with 22NW and JFL (the "Lenders") which will allow us to draw up to \$10 million (the "Facility Amount") as needed to fund future operations until the Maturity Date.
-Pursuant to the LSA, if we elect to draw on the Facility Amount (an "Advance"), JFL has the right, but not the obligation to fund 50% of the Advance at our request.
-If JFL elects not to fund 50% of the Advance, then 22NW is obligated to fund 100% of the Advance.
-The outstanding balance will accrue interest at 0.25% per annum and no fee will be assessed on the unused balance.
-Upon the draw of at least \$3 million in the aggregate, the LSA will be collateralized by substantially all of our assets.
-All principal drawn and interest accrued under the LSA will be due and payable on the Maturity Date.

-We issued 300,000 shares of common stock to 22NW upon the signing of the LSA.
-We will also issue 0.03 shares of common stock per dollar loaned in each Advance (rounded up or down to the nearest whole share) up to a maximum aggregate of 300,000 (the "Advance Shares"); provided that a minimum of 50,000 Advance Shares will be issued in connection with the first Advance.
+On November 13, 2023, we entered into the LSA with 22NW and JFL, as lenders, which originally allowed us to borrow up to \$10 million as needed to fund future operations and provided that upon the draw of at least \$3 million in the aggregate, the LSA will be collateralized by substantially all of our assets.
+On February 10, 2025, we modified the LSA, pursuant to the Loan Agreement, which reduced the maximum loan advance to \$3 million, removed all securitization provisions and provides that all rights, remedies and obligations of 22NW pursuant to the LSA have been assigned to 22NW Fund pursuant to the Loan Agreement, such that 22NW Fund and JFL are the lenders pursuant to the Loan Agreement.
+The outstanding balance of the Loan Agreement will accrue interest at 0.25% per annum and no fee will be assessed on the unused balance.
+The Loan Agreement will terminate and all outstanding principal drawn and interest accrued owed there under shall be due and payable on February 10, 2028 (the "Maturity Date").
+In addition, the Loan Agreement requires that we issue 0.03 shares of our common stock per dollar loaned under the Loan Agreement, up to a maximum of 90,000 shares (the "Advance Shares"), with a minimum of 50,000 shares being issued in connection with the first advance made pursuant to the Loan Agreement.
 The Advance Shares shall be issued to the Lenders on a pro rata basis according to the portion of each Advance such Lender funds.
-As of September 30, 2024, there was no balance outstanding under the LSA.
+There was no balance outstanding under the Loan Agreement as of March 31, 2025 and through the date of the filing of this Quarterly report on Form 10-Q and no balance outstanding under the LSA as of June 30, 2024.
+No balance has been drawn on the LSA or the Loan Agreement since inception.